SAR-ARD/s1ard/docs/general/S1_NRB.rst

 ---------------

 The central function for processing backscatter data with SNAP is :func:`S1_NRB.snap.process`.
-It will perform all necessary steps to generate radiometrically terrain corrected gamma naught backscatter plus all relevant additional datasets like local incident angle and local contribution area (see argument ``export_extra``).
+It will perform all necessary steps to generate radiometrically terrain corrected gamma/sigma naught backscatter plus all relevant additional datasets like local incident angle and local contribution area (see argument ``export_extra``).
 In a full processor run, the following functions are called in sequence: